cat ~/research.md

 To quantitatively study how repellents reshape behaviour, I built a custom behavioural arena that I call the mosquito HOSTel.
 It allows me to deliver attractive and aversive stimuli with precise spatial and temporal control while tracking up to ~30 mosquitoes at once with dual high-speed cameras (500 fps).

 Individual trajectories and poses are extracted using a transformer-based multi-animal tracking pipeline.
-This lets me dissect how exploration, approaches, landings, probing, and escape responses change as mosquitoes are exposed to different stimulus combinations.
+This lets me dissect how exploration, approaches, landings, probing and escape responses change as mosquitoes are exposed to different stimulus combinations.

-2. Neuronal – calcium imaging in sensory appendages
+2. Neuronal — calcium imaging

 On the neural side, I perform calcium imaging in the sensory appendages of the mosquito to measure how repellents and attractive cues are encoded at the periphery.
 Over the years I have used multiple imaging modalities, from two-photon to light-sheet microscopy, to capture fast, spatially structured neuronal dynamics in these appendages.

-Example video from the HOSTel behavioural chamber
+HOSTel behavioural chamber

-Example of high-speed recordings from the HOSTel behavioural chamber, where individual mosquitoes are tracked and their trajectories quantified.
+High-speed recordings from the HOSTel behavioural chamber, where individual mosquitoes are tracked and their trajectories quantified.

 FERAL: direct video-to-behaviour mapping